 There are museums near the city center such as the Cambodia National Museum and the grand palace of the king, which is located in front of the river in Phnom Penh city center.
 You can explore this place by walking if you are staying in the city center.
 I did the same; it was just a few minutes by walk from my guest house.

 You can also take a cruise tour in the river which starts at 5 pm every day and cost just USD 5 for an hour tour in the big river.
 I decided to take that tour, and it was enjoyable.
 I was the only tourist on that cruise, and the rest of the people were locals.
 I interacted with the locals, and they were very friendly and welcoming.

 If you are fond of Buddhist temples, then you’ll find a lot of them in Phnom Penh, and temples are called “Pagoda” in the local language.
 Many of them are visible from the streets in Phnom Penh.

-The river side is a big attraction itself with several KM long walking track and beautiful greenery.
+The riverside is a big attraction itself with several KM long walking tracks and beautiful greenery.

 Bangok to Phnom Penh by Bus

 Many travelers who are visiting Thailand also want to go to Phnom Penh by road.
 However, the nearest major city to Thailand is Siem Reap, and that’s a significant tourist attraction in Cambodia.
 I would personally recommend you to visit Siem Reap instead of Phnom Penh because Siem Reap is much better than Phnom Penh.
 That’s a place where you get massive value for your money.
 I have written a complete guide about how you can go from Bangkok to Siem Reap by bus.
 If you want to visit Phnom Penh, then you can also go from Siem Reap by road.